 Are the updates and changes you are making to your SEO and marketing content effective for your brand?
-Affiliate marketer Ben Givon looks at the best and most effective ways to prioritize SEO tasks so they can boost your bottom line and reinforce both your marketing objectives and marketing goals.
+Affiliate marketer Ben Givon looks at the best and most effective ways to prioritize SEO tasks to boost your bottom line and reinforce both your marketing objectives and goals.

 “What is the best and most effective way of optimizing my business website?”

 SEO is a complicated task, anything but simple.
-The term SEO covers so many different aspects and elements that when faced with the question “what is the best and most effective SEO tactic out there?” we often find ourselves overwhelmed by the sheer amount of options that are available.
+The term SEO covers so many different aspects and elements that when faced with the question “what is the best and most effective SEO tactic out there?” we often find ourselves overwhelmed by the sheer number of available options.

 So, let’s get straight into this guide by Ben Givon on how to prioritize SEO tasks by their effectiveness.